lynx-x-ray-observatory/soxs/doc/source/command_line/source_catalogs.rst

       --append              If set, append a new source an existing SIMPUT catalog.
       --overwrite           Overwrite an existing file with the same name.
+      --input_sources INPUT_SOURCES
+                            Use a previously written table of sources as input instead of generating them.
       --output_sources OUTPUT_SOURCES
                             Output the source properties to the specified file.
       --random_seed RANDOM_SEED